We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 First, when we receive the initial application materials from you, we immediately send you an email letting you know we’ve received them.
 This email does not mean that the application is complete, but it also doesn’t mean it’s not complete.
 It simply means we’ve received your initial materials.
 We then begin processing your application, which involves checking our files to see whether we have already received some submission from you or from your recommenders in advance of the actual application, retrieving your CAS report, performing considerable and time-consuming data entry, and preparing comment sheets for the readers.
 This takes a fair amount of time for each applicant, and it is not unusual for us to receive 150-200 applications a day, particularly in December and January.

-You will receive an email from our office about a week after we receive your application, with your University of Michigan ID and a link to our Online Status Check.
+You will receive an email from our office about a week after we receive your application, with your University of Michigan ID and a link to our Applicant Portal, through which you can check the status of your application.
 Once we have received and processed all your materials, we mark your application as complete, and our Online Status Check registers the status change.
 Those applications are parceled out for a first read, and then a second read.
 An application might receive a decision immediately or may proceed to further review.
 We are cautious in our decisions, either to admit or to deny, and do not like to proceed hastily.
 While we’re sensitive to the stress law school applicants are under, we take our responsibility of composing a top-notch class extremely seriously, and that is to your benefit; you can be assured your application materials are receiving a thorough review.

 As a general proposition, we make roughly 40 offers most weeks between November and February.
 We aggregate denial and waitlist decisions and then begin sending weekly in January for denials, and in February for waitlist invitations.
 We delay sending those decisions until we have had the chance to review a significant portion of our applications.